Christmas Color Palettes to Try That Aren’t Red

 Adding white or amber colored lights give the tree an enchanting look without being overwhelming.
 The look is charming, and you aren’t going to want to leave the room any time soon.

-I went pink in my office last year and LOVED it!
-I will be repeating this color scheme again this year!
+I went pink in my office Christmas decor and I LOVE it!
+I will be repeating this color scheme again and again!

 Try Blue and Silver Christmas Decorations